The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 The animal can give you a warning sign by merely staring at you.
 Do not just stand there if this happens.

-On another occasion, be cautious when it approaches you and most notably with the head lowered.
+On another occasion, be cautious when it approaches you, especially with your head lowered.
 Many people might mistake this for friendliness on the part of the animal.

 This is, however, a sign that they may charge.
 Remember that the moose is an impulsive creature, and you can never be too sure of their next move.